justcallmelarry/sportsball/README.md

 ### Docker
 Optionally you can build and run the docker file in order to avoid having to install python3 and or it's dependencies.
 Do not forget to _first create a valid `settings.json`-file with the correct information_.
 The Dockerfile will start an instance and add the `crontab`-file (use the .example to get the hint) as a cron-file, which by default adds a start and a stop to the screen running the google scraper (times in UTC).
 It also starts the google scraper when run.
-Remove the last CMD in the docker file to avoid this.
+Remove the row that does this in the `run.sh` to avoid this.
+If you're starting the docker file before the time it should start via crontab you should enter the docker image via bash and kill the python process.
+Then it's smooth sailing from there.

 ### How it works: